 Pretty much everyone agrees a strong brand is valuable — the tricky part is putting a number on that value.

 How Is Brand Value Calculated?

 Your brand is a valuable asset.
-With other assets, such as your house or your car, you can easily do some research and figure out the going rate.
+With other assets in life, such as your house or your car, you can easily do some research and figure out the going rate.

-Key factors include brand recognition (have consumers heard of you?), brand image (how do consumers perceive you?), brand usage (are customers actively buying from you and using your product?) and brand loyalty (do customers stick with you over the competition?).
+Key factors include brand recognition (have consumers heard of you?), brand image (how do consumers perceive you?), brand usage (are customers actively buying from you and using your product?), and brand loyalty (do customers stick with you over the competition?).

 One simple way to gain insight into your brand value is to send brand surveys to your customers.
 Direct customer feedback will show you how people perceive your brand.

-With brand analytics technology, you can accurately measure your brand awarenessand track levels of recognition, popularity and loyalty among specific relevant audiences.
+With brand analytics technology, you can accurately measure your brand awarenessand track levels of recognition, popularity, and loyalty among specific relevant audiences.
 This helps you make better-informed decisions related to your brand.

-If you are spending time and budget on brand marketing and campaigns it is vital to measure the impact of what you are doing.
-After all, an IT manager or accountant can easily point to cost reductions in technology systems or show increased profitability.
-Brand managers today also need to be able to show how their brand has increased or decreased in value over time.
+After all, just like an IT manager or accountant can easily point to cost reductions in technology systems or show increased profitability, modern brand managers need to be able to show how their brand has increased or decreased in value over time.